Get your International Driving Permit for San Marino in 8 minutes

 A micronation surrounded by Italy, San Marino is one of the oldest republics in the world.
 You will see remarkable mountains on one side and the deep blue sea on the other side.
 The country is not part of Italy but an independent country that survived the Italian Renaissance days.
 Given its exciting history, you will discover grand castles in the peaks of Monte Titano and historic guard towers in the Public Palace’s town walls.

 There are no airplanes or trains coming to San Marino.
 That’s why when driving; you should always bring your passport, local driver’s license, vehicle registration, and international driver’s license for San Marino.
 Download a digital copy of it for a more convenient trip.
 If you encounter any problems while driving, you can show your International Driving Permit for San Marino.
-Your address and other personal details are found in your local driver’s license and IDP, making them valid documents.
+Your address and other personal details are found in your local driver’s license and International Driving Permit, making them valid documents.

 San Marino Città